smahomade/First-Java-Project/README.md

 <b> My First Java Game (IntelliJ, Java, CityEngine40) </b>

+Java game was my first gaming project made using CityEngine40 (City University's game engine) to keep it breif it is a 2D shooter game with 3 levels.

 How To Open the Project

 1. Download all files into one folder